krfdoc/krfdoc.github.io/_posts/2022-11-10-Update_Unifi_Controller.md

 apt-get update; apt-get install ca-certificates wget -y
 ```

 * Download the script by executing the follwing command.
-(Change it to your wanted version)
+(Change it to your wanted version or see the "one liner" command)

 ```terminal
 wget https://get.glennr.nl/unifi/install/unifi-7.2.95.sh
 ```

-### ...or just install it all with a "one liner"
+### ...or just install the latest and execute it all with a "one liner"

 ```terminal
 rm unifi-latest.sh &> /dev/null; wget https://get.glennr.nl/unifi/install/install_latest/unifi-latest.sh && bash unifi-latest.sh